yDesamours/build-a-modern-saas/phase_1/module_2/3-DDD.md

 **The idea**

-- **Domain** is divised in subdomain
+- A **domain** is divided into subdomains.
-- **Core subdomains** relates to the strategic value of the business.
+- **Core subdomains** relate to the strategic value of the business — this is where you compete, and where investing in DDD pays off the most.
-- **Supporting subdomains** are non-strategic but are business related parts which assist the core subdomains.
+- **Supporting subdomains** are non-strategic but are business-related parts that assist the core subdomains.
-- **Generic subdomains** are common across many systems and are non business related.
+- **Generic subdomains** are common across many systems and are not specific to this business — they're good candidates for off-the-shelf solutions rather than custom modeling.

+### 2. Ubiquitous Language

+The **Ubiquitous Language** is a shared vocabulary built jointly by developers and domain experts, and used consistently everywhere: in conversations, in documentation, and — crucially — in the code itself.

+The idea is simple but easy to underestimate: if a domain expert says "we **ship** an order," the code should have `order.ship()`, not `order.updateStatus(3)`.
+If they talk about a "**draft** invoice" becoming "**issued**," those exact words should appear as states and method names in the domain model — not translated into generic technical jargon along the way.

+Why this matters:

+- **It removes translation errors.** Every time a developer silently translates business words into technical words ("cancelled" becomes `status = 4`), a small gap opens between what the business thinks the software does and what it actually does.
+Over time these gaps compound into serious misunderstandings.
+- **It makes the domain experts' knowledge directly checkable in the code.** A domain expert who doesn't code can still read `project.archive()` or `invoice.markAsPaid()` and confirm it matches their mental model.
+- **It is context-specific, not global.** The same word can — and often should — mean different things in different parts of the system.
+This naturally leads to the next concept: Bounded Contexts.

-#### 2. Bounded Contexts
+### 3. Bounded Contexts

-A **bounded context** is a logical boundary within which a particular domain model applies.
+A **bounded context** is a logical boundary within which a particular domain model, and a particular Ubiquitous Language, applies.

+This directly follows from the previous section: if "Ubiquitous Language" only means the language is consistent *within* a boundary, then different boundaries are free — and expected — to use the same word with different meanings, because each one is home to its own Ubiquitous Language.

 **Example: E-commerce SaaS**